j-gardner/springclean/README.md

 ### Theme Notes

 The SpringClean theme was designed with simplicity in mind.
-There is a single widget area in the header for a menu.
+There is a widget area in the header for a menu and in the footer.

 The theme's CSS was constructed using [LESS](http://lesscss.org/).
 Those files are located in `/includes/less/`.
 LESS outputs standard CSS so it's use is not required to make desired design changes.